sionex-code/mini-autogpt/README.md

 Mini AutoGPT is a minimalist implementation of AutoGPT's foundational features, designed to provide a streamlined browsing experience.
 This project has the potential to become a larger-scale project with expanded functionality.

+## Why Mini AutoGPT is Different

+Mini AutoGPT is different from other web browsing automation tools because it doesn't require the OpenAI API to work.
+While it can work with GPT-3.5, the current accuracy is very low.
+However, Mini AutoGPT can work with the GPT-4 version, and it doesn't require any API or complex setup.

+Note that the `chatgpt-unofficial-api.py` file needs to be run on a server for better performance.

 ## Features

 - Browse Google with ease